 7. Links To Your Popular Posts

-Which brings us to our next point, you must provide a few links to your most popular posts.
+Which brings us to our next point, you must provide a few links to your most popular posts – your really great articles.
 You can choose which posts to link to based off which are your most visited pages, and which posts you’ve made the most money off of affiliate links on.
 To find this information you’ll need to dive into your Google Analytics and affiliate platforms.

 8. A Few Call To Actions

+You’ll also want to include a call to action.
 A call to action is simply a statement designed to get readers to take some sort of action.
 Having a call to action on your about page improves the SEO value of the page.
-Plus, because your about page is a frequently visited page, having a call to action on it is a great place to get readers to take one of your desired actions.
+Plus, because your about page is a frequently visited page, having a call to action on it is a great place to get readers to take one of your desired actions (like to read your blog).
 A few examples of great call to actions on your about page include:

 - “Follow me on social media”